yuusoft-org/jempl/README.md

 # Jemp

-Jemp is a templating language for JSON.
+Jemp is a JSON templating engine with conditionals, loops, and custom functions.

 ## Objectives